 Although this may appear like looking for the proverbial needle in the haystack, detailed knowledge of OL pathophysiology may facilitate a more effective choice of treatment and preventive targets.
 In this context, the large individual variation in outcome for the same prostheses under comparable conditions (e.g. similar wear rates) strongly suggests a genetic component to OL.
-Thus, a search for the "candidate" genetic markers (polymorphisms) has already been initiated.
+Thus, search for the "candidate" genetic markers а (polymorphisms) has already been initiated.
 Theoretically, any part of any pathway involved in OL may be affected by nucleotide variation in individual genomes.
-Wilkinson et al have conducted to date, the largest study in which they found carriage of the TNF- α -238A allele was associated with an increased incidence of periprosthetic OL compared with non-carriage

-(OR=1.7; Wilkinson et al. 2003).
-Moreover, they found this variable was an independent risk factor for OL.
-Recently, an association between homozygous genotype A/A for the OPG-163 and both the aseptic (OR=3.76) and septic failure of THA (OR=3.42) was confirmed (Malik et al. 2006).
-Additionally, a relationship between homozygous genotype T/T for RANK+575 and aseptic failure of THA (OR=1.77) was found.
-Recently, in our pilot collaborative study we reported an association of particular variants of IL-1 α and IL-6 genes with susceptibility to / protection against OL (Ambruzova et al. 2006).
-Despite these promising results, we should bear in mind the complexity of OL pathophysiology and the hierarchical nature of numerous pathways, predispositions and conditions.
+Wilkinson et al. (2003) have conducted a large study in which the carriers of the TNF-α-238\A allele had increased incidence of periprosthetic OL compared to non-carriers (OR=1.7).
+Moreover, they found that this variable was an independent risk factor for OL.
+Recently, a relationship between homozygous genotype T/T for RANK+575 and aseptic failure of THA (OR=1.77) was found (Malik et al. 2006).
+In our pilot collaborative study we reported an association of particular variants of IL-1 $\alpha$ and IL-6 genes with susceptibility to or protection against OL (Ambruzová et al. 2006).
+Despite these promising results, we should keep in mind the complexity of OL pathophysiology and the hierarchical nature of numerous pathways, predispositions and conditions.